christinebergen/282final/README.md

 ## Description
-This web app will enable users to track important information about their Star Wars Imperial Assaul campaign.
+This web app will enable users to track important information about their Star Wars Imperial Assault campaign.

 ## Technology Stack

 **Frontend**:
 - Main Programming Language: JavaScript
-- React.js : A JavaScript library for building user interfaces.
+- React : A JavaScript library for building user interfaces.
 - Tailwind CSS : for style and responsive UI components.

 **Backend**:
 - Node.js : JavaScript runtime for the backend.
-- Express.js : Web Application framework for Node.js.
+- Next.js : Web Application framework for Node.js.
 - Firebase DB & Auth : For storing user data and user authentication.

 **Tools and Libraries**: